Harshal-25C/HkMusicPlayerApp/README.md

  ┣ 📜 gradle.properties                  # Gradle properties file
  ┣ 📜 settings.gradle                    # Gradle settings
  ┣ 📜 gradlew                            # Gradle wrapper script

+## 💡Future Enhancements:
+- 🎨 Improved UI with Material Design.
+- 🎚️ Equalizer Support.
+- 📂 Multiple Song Selection.
+- 🎼 Playlist Creation.

+## 🤝 Contributing:
+Contributions are welcome!
+If you'd like to improve the app, feel free to fork the repository and submit a pull request.